PartImageNet: A Large, High-Quality Dataset of Parts: PartImageNet Dataset

 \subsubsection{Category and Class Mapping}

 As introduced in Sec \ref{sec:category}, our PartImageNet focuses more on the challenging animals categories instead of rigid object categories.
 Thus we pick far more classes in animals than cars, boats, planes etc. The detailed number of classes per category is shown in Tab \ref{tab:annotated_parts}.
 In summary, we annotated 158 classes and 118 of them are non-rigid objects.
 By contrast, PASCAL-Part \cite{chen2014detect} annotated 20 classes and 12 of them are non-rigid objects.
-The other datasets \cite{WahCUB_200_2011, gong2018instance} with part annotation usually only focus on one specific class as introduced before.
-The specific class name and sample images for each category of our PartImageNet can be found in supplementary materials.